-Table 8.
+Table 7.
 System setup options-Display menu

+Display

+Display Brightness

+Brightness on battery power Sets the screen brightness when the computer is running on battery power.

+Default: 50

+Brightness on AC power Sets the screen brightness when the computer is running on AC power.

+Default: 100

+Touchscreen

+Touchscreen Enables or disables the touchscreen.

+Default: ON

+EcoPower Enable EcoPower - Increases the battery life by reducing the display brightness when appropriate.

+Default: On

-Display Display Brightness Brightness on battery power Sets the screen brightness when the computer is running on battery power.
-Default: 50 Brightness on AC power Sets the screen brightness when the computer is running on AC power.
-Default: 100 Touchscreen Touchscreen Enables or disables the touchscreen.
-Default: ON Full Screen Logo When turned on, the full screen logo is displayed if the image matches the screen resolution.
+Full Screen Logo When turned on, the full screen logo is displayed if the image matches the screen resolution.

 Default: OFF

-Table 9.
+Table 8.
 System setup options-Connection menu